spring-media/Carlos/README.md

 }
 ```

 Since `Carlos 0.5` you can also apply conditions to `OneWayTransformers` used for post processing transformations.
 Just call the `conditioned` function on the transformer and pass your condition.
 The condition can also be asynchronous and has to return a `Future<Bool>`, having the chance to return a specific error for the failure of the transformation.
 Keep in mind that the condition will actually take the output of the cache as the input, not the key used to fetch this value!
+If you want to apply conditions based on the key, use `conditionedPostProcess` instead, but keep in mind this doesn't support using `OneWayTransformer` instances yet.

 ```swift
 let processer = OneWayTransformationBox<NSData, NSData>(transform: { value in